serprex/openEtG/README.md

   1. Right-click inside the folder where you want the game files to go
   1. Click `Git Clone` to create an `openEtG` folder
   1. When prompted, use this URL: `https://github.com/serprex/openEtG.git`
+1. Start redis-server
 1. Install npm modules and global npm binaries:
   1. Shift+Right-Click on your `openEtG` folder
   1. Click `Open command window here`
-  1. Run the command: `npm install; npm install -g spritesheet-js`
+  1. Run the command: `npm install; npm start`
   1. Leave this command window open for later
-  1. Run `npm run build`
+  1. Run `npm run dev`
   1. Download [atlas.js](https://etg.dek.im/assets/atlas.js), [atlas.png](https://etg.dek.im/assets/atlas.png) and [atlas.css](https://etg.dek.im/assets/atlas.css) and move them to the `assets` folder
-1. Start redis-server
-1. In the command window from previously, run the command: `npm start`
 1. Browse to [http://127.0.0.1:13602](http://127.0.0.1:13602) and the game should work!

-Note: When you edit code you need to `npm run build` to update the bundle.